tourhunter-com/help-tourhunter-com/_articles-en/how_to_get_a_booking_database_from_my_supplier.md

 ### **Step 4**

-Select bookings you want to download by clicking on the checkboxes next to them and click on the “Download” menu item in the dropdown menu “Selected”.
+Select bookings to download by clicking on the checkboxes next to them and click on the “Download” menu item in the dropdown menu “Selected”.

 ![How_to_get_a_bookings_database_from_my_supplier1](/assets/images/how_to_get_a_bookings_database_from_my_supplier1.png)